abhisekde/powerplant-coding-challenge/README.md

 <br>

 ## Algorithm
-Calculate the net efficiency by cnsidering the efficiency and wind%
+Calculate the net price by cnsidering the fuel efficiency

 Calculate the power production price/MWH as per the net efficiency